 But I had never thought about how necessary passive income would be if we ever found ourselves unable to work.

 If Heath and I hadn’t put so much energy over the past few years into developing strategies that would create lasting passive income, we would be struggling big time right now.
 I couldn’t work on our client projects—which fortunately Heath could pick up the slack for.
 I couldn’t actively work.
 I had no way to earn money except passively.

 Now I can say without a doubt that the best thing we’ve ever done is build a business with passive income.
 Something that can make us money while we sleep—or while we’re waiting for two hours in a doctor’s office.

-So I wanted to dedicate today’s email to sharing all the best resources we have or that we’ve used to learn how to set-up passive income streams.
+So I wanted to dedicate today’s blog to sharing all the best resources to build passive income that we’ve learned from (or written) in the past few years.

 - How Much We Made Blogging in 2017 Our numbers and strategies for building revenue with products, affiliates, and sponsors.

 - How to Monetize Your Blog with Affiliate Marketing Making Sense of Cents course that taught us everything we know about affiliate marketing